oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 #### Nested Data in SD-JWTs {#nested_data}

 Just like any JWT, an SD-JWT MAY contain key value pairs where the value is an object.
 For any object in an SD-JWT, the Issuer MAY decide to either make the entire object selectively disclosable or to make its properties selectively disclosable individually.
-In the latter case, the Issuer MAY even choose to make some some of the object's properties selectively disclosable and others not.
+In the latter case, the Issuer MAY even choose to make some of the object's properties selectively disclosable and others not.

 In any case, the `_sd` claim MUST be included in the SD-JWT at the same level as the original claim and therefore MAY appear multiple times in an SD-JWT.